sayandeepkarak/whatsappcloneBackend/README.md

 # WhatsappClone backend

 It is the backend part of WhatsappClone project with Mern Stack.
 I used Socket.io for real time communication.
+For authentication i used otp verification process in email with nodemailer.
+And for authorization i used jsonwebtoken with refresh and access token functionality.

 ## Tech Stack